YunzeTong/ICML-rebuttal/new_dataset.md

 # Additional experiments on new datasets

 We have also conducted experiments on three new datasets as reviewer suggested.
-The results are listed as follow:
+The results are listed as follow (the **bold** and *italic font* denote the best and the second best results respectively):

 |              | Phishing          |                   | Taxi (NYC)        |                   | Click             |                   |
 | ------------ | ----------------- | ----------------- | ----------------- | ----------------- | ----------------- | ----------------- |